Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Between deployment learning and statistical inference

 \section{Between deployment learning and statistical inference}

-As shown in Fig. \ref{fig_intro}, another use-inspired avenue of research in statistical RL involves the statistical inference based on data from a prior deployment, that is the actions were determined by a \textit{behavior policy} (the policy induced by an online RL algorithm used to collect the data).
+As shown in Fig. \ref{fig_intro}, another use-inspired avenue of research in RL involves statistical inference based on adaptively collected data from a prior (or ongoing) deployment, that is the actions were determined by a \textit{behavior policy} (the policy induced by an online RL algorithm used to collect the data).
 We split the objectives of what we call between-deployment learning and inference into two categories of offline learning and analysis: (i) policy learning, e.g., to learn an optimal policy from data, and (ii) statistical inference, e.g., assess causal treatment effects or the value of a policy.
-Both of these objectives closely support the need to potentially redesign the RL algorithm using data collected from a previous deployment before a future deployment.
+Both of these objectives closely support the redesign of an RL algorithm using previously collected data (e.g., from prior deployment) in preparation for subsequent deployment.

 \textbf{Policy learning.} Policy learning aims to estimate a near-optimal policy using data collected during the deployment of an RL algorithm.
 Much of this literature has focused on MDP settings, e.g., see \citet{levine2020offline} for a review.
 A central principle is conservatism under limited support: when the behavior policy rarely (or never) visits certain state–action pairs, guard against over-extrapolation by either optimizing a lower-confidence (pessimistic) value estimate or regularizing the learned policy toward the behavior policy to mitigate distribution shift \citep{fujimoto2019off, kumar2020conservative, kidambi2020morel}.